 Interest expense was \$9.2 million for the year ended December 31, 2016, an increase of \$2.4 million from the \$6.8 million for the year ended December 31, 2015.
-Interest expense on savings, NOW and money market deposits was \$2.2 million for the year ended December 31, 2016, an increase of \$656 thousand from \$1.6 million for the year ended December 31, 2015.
+Interest expense on savings, NOW and money market deposits was \$2.2 million for the year ended December 31, 2016, an increase of \$656 thousand from \$1.6 million for the year ended December 31, 2016, an increase of \$656 thousand from \$1.6 million for the year ended December 31, 2015.
 Average certificates of deposit increased \$78.2 million for the year ended December 31, 2016 compared to the year ended December 31, 2015 and the average rate increased from 0.90% to 1.07% for the same time period resulting in an increase in related interest expense of \$1.5 million.
-Average balances of borrowings from the FHLB increased by \$92.5 million from an average balance of \$157.8 million for the year ended December 31, 2016, resulting in an increase in interest expense of \$905 thousand.
+Average balances of borrowings from the FHLB increased by \$92.5 million for the year ended December 31, 2016, resulting in an increase in interest expense of \$157.8 million for the year ended December 31, 2015 to an average balance of \$250.3 million for the year ended December 31, 2016, resulting in an increase in interest expense of \$905 thousand.
 In February 2015, we prepaid older higher cost FHLB term advances and began using the FHLB line of credit or LOC advance option, which is pre-payable without a fee and resulted in a much lower funding cost.
-Interest expense on our bank stock loan for the year ended December 31, 2016 was \$31 thousand compared to \$641 thousand for the year ended December 31, 2016 from 0.61% for the year ended December 31, 2015.
+Interest expense on our bank stock loan for the year ended December 31, 2016 was \$31 thousand compared to \$641 thousand for the year ended December 31, 2015.
+Total cost of interest-bearing liabilities increased six basis points to 0.67% for the year ended December 31, 2016 from 0.61% for the year ended December 31, 2015.

 Net interest margin, for the year ended December 31, 2016 was 3.30%, a decrease of 35 basis points compared with 3.65% for the year ended December 31, 2015.
 The decrease in net interest margin is largely the result of changes in mix and yield of interest-earning assets and cost of interest-bearing liabilities.
 The decline in our net interest margin for the year ended December 31, 2016 relates to our purchase of additional investment securities, our utilization of an available "spread opportunity" and the increase in our 1-4 family loan portfolio, which contributed to a decline in yield on our loan portfolio.
 The "spread opportunity" involved borrowing overnight on our line of credit with the FHLB and investing the proceeds in FHLB stock, federal funds sold and other overnight assets, such as money market accounts in other financial institutions, resulting in a decrease in net interest margin of 0.21% for 2016 and 0.10% for 2015.
 We utilized the spread opportunity to generate additional income.
 We terminated the spread opportunity at September 30, 2016.
-These changes for the year ended December 31, 2016 resulted in an increase in net interest income of \$6.3 million, an increase in average interest-earning assets of \$324.4 million and a decrease in net interest margin of 35 basis points.
+These changes for the year ended December 31, 2016 resulted in an increase in net interest margin of 35 basis points.